SAMMISolutions/docs/doc_posts/_commands-twitch/get-sub-status.md

 Checks if a specific user is subscribed to your channel.\
 Returns an empty object if the user is not subscribed.

+{% include alert.html text="This command needs some time to execute, either delay your next commands by 1-2 seconds or use <a href='/commands/statements#waituntilvariableexists'>Wait Until Variable Exists</a> command." type="warning" %}

 | Box Name | Type | Description |
 |-------|--------|--------
 |Login Name|String|Your Twitch channel login name (all lowercase characters)